 Distinctive Features.
-The department's offerings are infused with global perspectives and methods, and are augmented by an international residency series.
-Entitled The Globe Series, residencies provide students with classroom, workshop, and performance opportunities, led by artists and scholars from other cultures and countries.
-Students are also encouraged to take advantage of the many theatre-oriented Off-Campus programs that Westmont offers, including programs in England, Ireland, San Francisco and Los Angeles.
+Students are able to select one of two major tracks, and the wide array of courses offered allows students to fashion a portion of their major according to their particular interests, talents, and professional goals.
+Students are encouraged to take advantage of the many theatre-oriented Off-Campus programs that Westmont offers, including programs in England, Ireland, San Francisco and Los Angeles.
 The department has an active and robust production season with myriad opportunities for students.
 Directed by faculty artists, students create compelling productions of scripted plays, adaptations of literature, and original performance pieces and choreography.
 The annual Fringe Festival provides students a platform for the development of original work in theatre, dance, film, and performance art.
-The wide array of courses allows students to fashion a portion of their major according to their particular interests and talents.
 The department's holistic approach illuminates the aesthetic, social, and spiritual ramifications of the discipline, and develops wide-ranging perspectives of human experience, taught from a Christian perspective.

 Career Choices.
 The field of theatre arts includes many opportunities for graduate training and professional work, including acting, directing, design, playwriting, research and scholarship, stage management, and business management.
 In addition, the major develops skills that extend far beyond those connected with theatrical production.
-These include skills that are vital to a wide variety of careers: the confident presentation of self in the public area, self-knowledge, artistic creativity, sensitivity, and collaborative group dynamics.
+These include skills that are vital to a wide variety of careers: the confident presentation of self in the public area, self-knowledge, artistic creativity, critical thinking, writing skills, and collaborative group dynamics.

-Requirements for a Major in Theatre Arts: 54 units
+Requirements for a Major in Theatre Arts: 44-60 units